 The County levies property taxes on behalf of taxing agencies in the County for each fiscal year on taxable real and personal property which is situated in the County as of the preceding January 1.
 However, upon a change in ownership of property or completion of new construction, State law permits an accelerated recognition and taxation of increases or decreases in real property assessed valuation (the "Supplemental Assessment").
 In such instances, the property is reassessed and a supplemental tax bill is sent to the new owner based on the new value prorated for the balance of the tax year.
 Accordingly, each school district is to receive allocations of revenue from such Supplemental Assessments and, in accordance with various apportionment factors, to the County, the County superintendent of schools, each community college district, each city and each special district within the County.
-Such allocations are to be from amounts remaining after allocations to each redevelopment agency in the County in connection with the 1% ad valorem property tax levy.
+Such allocations are to be from amounts remaining after allocations to the successor entity to each redevelopment agency in the County in connection with the 1% ad valorem property tax levy.

 The 2013-14 Assessment Roll for property within the District's boundaries reflects a 4.92% increase in assessed value from the prior year.
 Under State law, in addition to reassessments requested by property owners pursuant to Proposition 8 (1978) when the current market value of property is less than assessed value as of January 1, the county assessor annually initiates reviews of property for reassessments due to decline-in-value.
-See "-Legislation Implementing Article XIII A" herein.
-In addition, the 2013-14 Assessment Roll for property within the County increased by 4.66% compared to the prior year.
+See "- Legislation Implementing Article XIII A" herein.
+In addition, the 2013-14 Assessment Roll for property within the County increased by 4.66% from the prior year.
 Such increase was due to, among other things, increases of \$20.28 billion attributable to properties sold and transferred, \$17.23 billion attributable to Proposition 13 inflation adjustments, \$2.95 billion attributable to new construction and \$1.60 billion attributable to special property use types.
-Foreclosures in the County declined by approximately 40% in 2012 relative to 2011, from 30,000 to 18,000.
+In May 2014, the County Assessor projected that the 2014-15 Assessment Roll for property within the County will increase by approximately 5.05% from the 2013-14 Assessment Roll.